Mi Zhang

-Mi Zhang is a computer scientist at Ohio State University, where he is an Associate Professor of Computer Science and Engineering and the director of AIoT and Machine Learning Systems Lab.
+Mr Mi Zhang is a computer scientist at Ohio State University, where he is an Associate Professor of Computer Science and Engineering and the director of AIoT and Machine Learning Systems Lab.
 He is best known for his work in Edge AI, Artificial Intelligence of Things (AIoT), machine learning systems, and mobile health.

 Biography

 Zhang was born in Beijing, China.
 He received his B.S. degree in Electrical Engineering from Peking University in China.
 He received his M.S. degrees in both Electrical Engineering and Computer Science, and his Ph.D. degree in Computer Engineering, all from University of Southern California.

 From 2013 to 2014, he was a postdoctoral associate in computing and information science at Cornell University.
 From 2014 to 2022, he was an assistant professor and then a tenured associate professor at Michigan State University.
 From 2022, he joined the Department of Computer Science and Engineering at Ohio State University as a tenured associate professor.